 Frequently asked questions

-Why has the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) launched the Nitric Acid Climate Action Group (NACAG)?
+Why has the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) launched the Nitric Acid Climate Action Group (NACAG)?

-Why did BMUB decide to engage with the nitric acid sector in this way?
+Why did BMU decide to engage with the nitric acid sector in this way?

 N₂O is formed as an unwanted by-product of the nitric acid production process and has a global warming potential (GWP) 265 times that of CO₂ (see below).
 However, these N₂O emissions can be abated relatively easily and usually at a lower cost than most other major forms of GHG emission abatement.
 Effective abatement technology is already widely available and can be installed quickly in existing plants.
 Given the magnitude of the challenge of climate change, we cannot afford to continue releasing emissions that can be avoided with moderate effort.
 Besides, the mitigation potential of the nitric acid sector is significant: for developing countries this potential is estimated at roughly 200 million tonnes of CO₂ equivalents between 2016 and 2020.